Menu Close

 Cailin Whisler Brady, MPH

-Cailin Whisler Brady joined the BIOS CTCC team in May of 2022.
-She has a BA in psychology from Northwestern University and an MPH focusing in community health research from the Feinberg School of Medicine.
+Cailin Whisler Brady joined the BIOS CTCC team in May of 2022 as a site navigator.
+She currently serves as a research program manager for TIC multicenter trials.
+As a site navigator, she provided site navigation services for multiple BIOS CTCC trials from site selection and accelerated start-up to enrollment and close out activities.
+She has a BA in psychology from Northwestern University and an MPH focused on community health research from the Feinberg School of Medicine.
 Her previous experience includes more than 5 years working in both academic and industry settings as a clinical research coordinator on investigational drug and device trials, primarily in the therapeutic areas of cardiology and COVID-19 immunotherapy.
-She provides site navigation services for multiple BIOS CTCC trials from site selection and accelerated start-up to enrollment and close out activities.

 Esther Woo